JackCA/hypem/README.md

 ******

 ### Blog ###
-Blogs can be retrieved using a blog's unique id via `Hypem.blog(1234)` and has the following methods:
+Blogs can be retrieved using a blog's unique id via `Hypem.blog(1234)` and have the following methods:

 - `blog.get_info` -- retrieves extended information about a blog and sets `blog_image`, `blog_image_small`, `first_posted`, `followers`, `last_posted`, `site_name`, `site_url`, `total_tracks`, and `id`